avnavarretes/bias_mitigation/README.md

 ### MSc Data Science with AI
 ### University of Exeter

 Repository with the necessary code to replicate the bias mitigation project for https://huggingface.co/stabilityai/stable-diffusion-2-1-base Stability's Stable Diffusion Model.
-It includes the results of the images generated with the different experiments.

-The list of codes, separated by purpose and project stages.
+The list of codes and notebooks, separated by purpose are:

-## utils.py
+#### utils.py
 Read OpenCV's pre-trained models.
 Facedetector, in conjunction with the gender_net from caffemodel to determine the gender of the individuals depicted as {\em Male} or a {\em Female}.
 And DeepFace's analyze function to identify the ethnicity from the following categories: {\em Asian, Indian, White, Black, Middle Eastern, and Latino Hispanic}.
 Code with the functions to detect age and race from a folder of images.

 Adaptated code from: [https://dev.to/ethand91/simple-age-and-gender-detection-using-python-and-opencv-319h]

-## SDM_bias_analysis.ipynb
+#### SDM_bias_analysis.ipynb
 Analysis over the results of SDM generation to measure the level of bias considering the classifications identified and mentioned in the previous paragraph.

 For each image generated, a detection function is used to detect gender and ethnicity.
 After the generation of num_iterations images for each of the prompts recorded in the prompts_info file, the images generated will be saved in a new folder and a csv file is created with the results of the detection functions (prompts_results_SDM.csv)